 The Best Areas To Stay in Berlin

 There is perhaps no other city in Europe whose recent history is so brutal and so famous as Berlin’s; everyone knows enough World War II and Cold War history that a trip to Berlin is, for most, a fascinating and moving experience.
-But modern Berlin is far from stuck in its past (although there are plenty of memorials to it): it’s a vibrant, exciting, and truly international city that explodes with art, activism, and bonhomie.
-Nevertheless, the best place to start is by checking those must-see historical sights off the list because they truly are breathtaking and because most of them are in Mitte, the metaphorical and geographical heart of the city.
+But modern Berlin is far from stuck in its past – though there are plenty of memorials to it.
+Berlin is a vibrant, exciting international city that explodes with art, activism, and bonhomie.
+Nevertheless, the best place to start is with those must-see historical, because they truly are breathtaking and because most of them are in Mitte, the metaphorical and geographical heart of the city.
 Literally meaning ‘middle’, the area is packed with so many famous sights that it’s best to split it up into west (Unter den Linden), east (Museumsinsel to Alexanderplatz), south (Potsdamer Platz and around), and north (Scheunenviertel and around).

 In west Mitte, the grand Unter den Linden boulevard runs through the center of Berlin and boasts the Reichstag (aka Bundestag) and the iconic Brandenburger Tor (Brandenburg Gate) at its westernmost end.
 A couple of blocks south is the deeply moving Denkmal für die ermordeten Juden Europas (Holocaust Memorial), whose enormous stone slabs that take over a whole inner city block create the much-needed space to reflect on the horrors of WWII.
 If you head east from there you’ll reach the Gendarmenmarkt, which is often described as Germany’s most beautiful public square with its symmetrical trio of neoclassical buildings.